 An All-City running back during his years at Carroll, Phelan’s name is still listed in the school’s record books.
 His rushing total of 283 yards in a single game in 1980 is still a school record.
 Although Phelan appeared on virtually every postseason all-star team in the Delaware Valley his senior year including Catholic League Southern Division MVP, he made his mark on the sport itself four years later as the recipient of the famed “Hail Mary” pass from Doug Flutie on the final play of the game — a Boston College upset win over Miami on November 23, 1984.

 Burt Grossman ’85

-One of just eight City League’s football players to be selected in the first round of the NFL draft.
-Grossman was taken by the San Diego Chargers in the 1989 draft.
+One of just eight City League’s football players to be selected in the first round of the NFL draft, Grossman was taken by the San Diego Chargers in 1989.
 Grossman played for the Chargers (1989-93) and the Eagles (1994).
 The All-City defensive lineman helped Carroll reach the Catholic League final in 1984 against Father Judge, losing 17-10 at Villanova Stadium.
 Grossman recorded 13 tackles with two sacks against Monsignor Bonner in the semifinals at Veterans Stadium.
 Grossman starred for the University of Pittsburgh before embarking on a NFL career that would see the 6-foot-4, 275-pounder record 43.5 sacks in 86 games.